Delivering Men’s Health: A Guide for Policymakers and Service Providers

 The project has been funded by an educational grant of EUR 35,000.00 from Advanced Accelerator Applications (AAA), a Novartis company that is developing nuclear medicine treatments for cancer.
 AAA has neither sought nor had any influence on the project’s design, delivery or findings.
 The relationship between GAMH and AAA is at all times conducted in line with the ABPI Code of Practice for the Pharmaceutical Industry 2019 and GAMH’s ethical policy which governs its relationships with partner organisations, funders and other stakeholders.

-The report will be launched at GAMH’s Men’s Health Policy webinar on 27 September 2021 at 20.00 UTC.
+The report was launched at GAMH’s Men’s Health Policy webinar on 27 September 2021.

 27 September 2021